s-gerow/SAIL-Plasma/README.md

 ## Project PyTHAGORA
 ***Py**thon **T**raining for **H**eliophysics, **A**stronomy, and **G**eosciences: an **O**pencourse for **R**esearchers with **A**pplications*
-Project PyTHAGORA is a self-guided, open source, cross-platform training course for the purpose of teaching Python to an absolute beginner with relevent examples to current applications across a variety of industries.
+Project PyTHAGORA is a self-guided, open source, cross-platform training course for the purpose of teaching Python to an absolute beginner with relevant examples to current applications across a variety of industries.
 ### Course Overview
 #### **Py1.
 Base Track**
->*Software Requirements: Google Colab, JupyterLab, or equivilent IDE capable of reading and editing .pynb files*
+>*Software Requirements: Google Colab, JupyterLab, or equivalent IDE capable of reading and editing .pynb files*
 *Hardware Requirements: A computer with the most recent installation of Python*

 This track will teach you the basics of Python programming and prepare you for the 4 more advanced tracks.